 Power supply: Solar Power

-Power supply notes: The rooms have solar lighting, and there are plug sockets in the room for charing electronics.
+Power supply notes: The rooms have solar lighting, and there are plug sockets in the chalets for charging batteries.

-Communications: There is mobile reception on the islands, but no other forms of communication.
+Communications: There is cellphone reception on the island, but no other form of communication.

 TV & radio: None.

 Water supply: Transported in

 Water supply notes: The chalets are fully plumbed in, with each bathroom having a flushing toilet, and a hot and cold running shower.
 Water for the bathrooms is pumped from the river and filtered, and drinking water is brought over from Tongabezi on the mainland.

 Health & safety